tarekziade/youtube-test/README.rst

 To start the proxy in record mode, run ::

-   $ ./mitmdump -w yttest/record.py wvpZZqmnNhg
+   $ ./mitmdump -w data/wvpZZqmnNhg.playback -s yttest/record.py

 Where wvpZZqmnNhg is the id of the video.